 Definitions:

-Sound level or noise level − a physical quantity measured with measuring instruments.
+Sound level or noise level is a physical quantity measured with measuring instruments.

-Loudness − a psycho-physical sensation perceived by the human auditory perception or the human ear/brain mechanism.
+Loudness is a psycho-physical sensation perceived by the human auditory perception or the human ear/brain mechanism.
+That is not the same.

-Decibel − one-tenth of a bel, which is the logarithm of the ratio of any two energy-like quantities or field-like quantities.
+A decibel is one-tenth of a bel, which is the logarithm of the ratio of any two energy-like quantities or two field-like quantities.

 Ratio doubling means:

-10 dB more SPL means 10 times increase in amplifier gain (amplification).
+−10 dB more SPL means 10 times increase in amplifier (electric) power.

 In the newsgroups these often misunderstood statements are explained rather less accurately.
 Decibels can also mean dBSPL or dBA, while a level change is always in dB.
 The perceived loudness of the sound depends on several factors: the amplitude, the sound pressure level, the frequency, and the time behaviour of the sound.
 A typical question on the internet: "Is 3 dB or 6 dB double the loudness?"